waxbetty/Sushi-fork-1/readme.md

 }
 ```

-Placing the new class at a high level allows us to manipulate the display of other items:
+Placing the new class at a higher level in the DOM allows us to manipulate the display of other items:

 ```css
 .showme #wrapper {